grafana/alloy/docs/sources/reference/components/otelcol.exporter.loadbalancing.md

 `service` | `string`       | Kubernetes service to resolve.                              |          | yes
 `ports`   | `list(number)` | Ports to use with the IP addresses resolved from `service`. | `[4317]` | no

-If no namespace is specified inside `service`, an attempt will be made to infer the namespace for this Agent.
+If no namespace is specified inside `service`, an attempt will be made to infer the namespace for this {{< param "PRODUCT_NAME" >}}.
 If this fails, the `default` namespace will be used.

 Each of the ports listed in `ports` will be used with each of the IPs resolved from `service`.

 The "get", "list", and "watch" [roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-example) must be granted in Kubernetes for the resolver to work.